People Pleasing: Learning To Say No To Others

 Medically reviewed by Paige Henry, LMSW, J.D.

-Updated December 9, 2023by BetterHelp Editorial Team
+Updated October 9, 2024by BetterHelp Editorial Team

 If you consider others before your own needs, passions, and desires, you might be people-pleasing.
-Habits like compulsively pleasing others can bring comfort in the short term but may lead to relationship conflict, professional challenges, and stress.
-If you're a chronic "people pleaser," it can be essential to learn to say no to others confidently, and there are a few ways you can learn this skill.
+Habits like compulsively pleasing others can bring comfort in the short term but may lead to relationship conflict, professional challenges, stress, and neglecting your emotional well-being or physical health.

 Examples of people-pleasing can vary.
 However, no matter the form it takes, it often involves sacrificing your needs and comfort for someone else's desires.
-Below are a few signs you might be partaking in this behavior.
+In other words, putting other people before your own self care.

 Believing you cannot say "no" may stem from wanting others to have a positive image of you, worrying about what others might think, or a desire to show affection.
 Some people who struggle to say "no" may believe that the fear associated with the unknown consequences of potentially disappointing someone is more intense than the discomfort that comes with fulfilling their request.

-Some people-pleasers may give in to what others request because they do not want to cause a scene or hurt their feelings.
+Some people-pleasers may give in to what others request because they do not want to cause a scene or hurt someone’s feelings.
 This desire comes from conflict avoidance, which can involve attempting any behavior to avoid an argument or public scene.

 Some people who identify with people-pleasing crave the approval and validation of others above all else.
 If you relate, you might want to know what others think about your actions before you consider your own feelings and thoughts.
 Approval and support from others may offer you more satisfaction than self-validation, especially if low self-esteem limits your ability to appreciate your successes.